 - Ability to problem-solve difficult situations and deal with them calmly and effectively.

 - Self-motivated with confidence to work alone but can also work co-operatively and flexibly as part of a team.

-- Meticulous case recording including accurate note taking and ability to summarise information to identify key themes
+- Accurate note taking and ability to summarise information to identify key themes.

-- No specific education/training/qualification but evidence of recent continuing professional development in youth work provision and support is required.
+- No specific education/training/qualification but a desire of developing a career in Youth work is required.

 This post is restricted to women only as a genuine occupational requirement under Schedule 9 paragraph 1, Equality Act 2010.